Visualizing hierarchies in scRNA-seq data using a density tree-biased autoencoder: Results

 It is worth noting that the autoencoder alone was not able to visualize meaningful hierarchical properties of the data.
 However, the density tree-biased finetuning in DTAE made this structure evident, highlighting the benefits of our approach.

 In figure~\ref{fig:results-pan-tree}, we overlay DTAE's embedding with a pruned version of the density tree and see that the visualization closely follows the tree structure around the differentiated endocrine cells.
-This combined representation of low-dimensional embedding and overlayed density tree further facilitates the identification of branching events and shows the full power of our method.
+This combined representation of low-dimensional embedding and overlaid density tree further facilitates the identification of branching events, most notably for the $\alpha$- and $\beta$-cells, and shows the full power of our method.
 It also provides an explanation for the apparent separation of the $\delta$-cells.
 Since there are relatively few $\delta$-cells, they are not represented by a distinct $k$-means centroid.

 Our method places more $k$-means centroids in the dense region in the lower right part of DTAE's panel in figure~\ref{fig:results-pan-tree} than is appropriate to capture the trajectories, resulting in many small branches.
 Fortunately, this does not result in an exaggerated tree-shaped visualization that follows every spurious branch, which we hypothesize is thanks to the successful interplay between the tree bias and the reconstruction aim of the autoencoder: If the biological signal encoded in the gene expressions can be reconstructed by the decoder from an embedding with enhanced hierarchical structure, the tree-bias shapes the visualization accordingly.
 Conversely, an inappropriate tree-shape is prevented if it would impair the reconstruction.
 Overall, the density tree recovers the pathways identified in~\cite{bastidas-ponce_comprehensive_2019} to a large extent.
-Only the trajectory from multipotent via tip to ancinar cells includes an unexpected detour via the trunk and ductal cells, which the autoencoder mends by placing the tip next to the multipotent cells.
+Only the trajectory from multipotent via tip to acinar cells includes an unexpected detour via the trunk and ductal cells, which the autoencoder mends by placing the tip next to the multipotent cells.